aeternity/protocol/epoch/api/README.md

 ## Channels WebSocket API definition

 ### Description
-Channels provide means for off chain transactions with functionality of on chain dispute resolution.
+Channels provide means for off-chain transactions with functionality of on-chain dispute resolution.
 Channels require persisted connections to Aeternity nodes.
-Each participant in a channels uses one's own trusted node.
-For persistence of this connection websockets are used.
+Each participant in a channel uses one's own trusted node.
+For persistence of this connection, WebSockets are used.
-Channels have on chain state that persists who the participants are and the total amout of tokens put in the channel.
+Channels have on-chain state that persists who the participants are and the total amout of tokens put into the channel.
-Each channel also has an off chain state representing the latest distribution of the balance of the channel.
-It can be updates - each new state is co-signed by both parties and only then it becomes the latest valid state of the channel.
-At any point of time channel can be closed either unilaterally or with a mutual agreement.
+Each channel also has an off-chain state representing the latest distribution of the balance of the channel.
+It can be updated - each new state is co-signed by both parties and only then it becomes the latest valid state of the channel.
+At any point in time channel can be closed either unilaterally or through mutual agreement.

 ### Connection
-The epoch node supports an endpoint with a configurable port where the websocket's clients connect.
+The epoch node supports an endpoint with a configurable port where the WebSocket's clients connect.
 It is located on `/channel`.

-The node could serve multiple channel websocket clients.
+The node could serve multiple channel WebSocket clients.
 Their number is configured in the `epoch.yaml`.
-When all websocket connections are consumed - any new incoming connections will be queued.
-The queue has a maximum size and when it is reached - any new incoming connections will be rejected with an error code 400.
+When all WebSocket connections are consumed - any new incoming connections will be queued.
+The queue has a maximum size and when it is reached, any new incoming connections will be rejected with an error code 400.
-This is to prevent the node of being overloaded with websocket connections.
+This is to prevent the node of being overloaded with WebSocket connections.

 ### General message types
 All messages have the format: